Navigating the Shadows of Rejection: Strategies for Resilience and Growth

 Breaking the Rejection Code

-Breaking the Rejection Code is a simple, to-the-point workbook divided into three sections offering a comprehensive approach to overcoming rejection.
+Breaking the Rejection Code is a simple, concise workbook divided into three sections that offers a comprehensive approach to overcoming rejection.
 Check it out on Amazon.com.
-If you need more in-depth support check out TalkDr.tv.
+If you need more in-depth support, check out TalkDr.tv.